 For variety, you can choose a different commercial claim to test in class.
 For example, in addition to the cola challenge, Solomon (1979) suggested testing the claims for the softest bathroom tissue and driest antiperspirant.
 What different variables would be involved, and how would the class choose to answer the new questions that arise?

+Akers, K. G., & Hodge, G. K. (2006).
+The virtual cola challenge.
+Teaching of Psychology, 33, 125-127.
 Solomon, P. R. (1979).
 Science and television commercials: Adding relevance to the research methodology course.
 Teaching of Psychology, 6, 26-30.